andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 After training a model, you want to operationalize the model so that it becomes available for integration by developers.
 One way to operationalize a trained model is to take the model you trained in HDInsight, and then to expose that as a predictive web service.
 In this task, you take a version of the scripts you have been running locally and in HDInsight and migrate them to run in the VM that is running R.

-1. In the [Azure portal](https://portal.azure.com), navigate to the Microsoft Machine Learning Server Virtual Machine, named LabMLServer, you provisioned with the ARM template
+1. In the [Azure portal](https://portal.azure.com), navigate to the Microsoft Machine Learning Server Virtual Machine, named **LabMLServer**, you provisioned with the ARM template

-2. On top of the Overview blade, select Connect, then copy the SSH command
+2. On top of the Overview blade, select **Connect**, then copy the SSH command

     ![The Connect dialog for the Microsoft Machine Learning Server is displayed, and the SSH command has been copied.](./media/machine-learning-server-ssh-command-copied.png "SSH Command copied")

 3. Using a new Git Bash window on your Lab VM, SSH into your Microsoft Machine Learning Server VM by pasting the SSH command you copied above at the command prompt.
 For example:
     **ssh radmin@[your-server-ip]**

-4. When prompted if you want to continue connecting, enter yes
+4. If prompted, enter **yes**

 5. Enter your password, **Password.1!!**